fsantanna/pingus/ceu/README.md

 lack of structured abstractions and appropriate concurrency models to handle event-based applications.

-During the course of the porting process, and following the class-by-class identification described above, we could extract more abstract control patterns that should apply to other games.
+During the course of the rewriting process, and following the class-by-class identification described above, we could extract more abstract control patterns that should apply to other games.
-Our hypothesis is that other games manifesting such patterns must use some form of explicit state which are likely subject to the same porting process.
+Our hypothesis is that other games manifesting such patterns must use some form of explicit state which are likely subject to the same rewriting process.

 ## Control-Flow Patterns in Pingus